s3lph/PiCN/docs/autoconfig.md

 #### Route (TLV-TYPE 133)

 This element describes a prefix routed by the advertised forwarder.
-It MUST contain exactly ONE Name element, as defined in the [NDN TLV][ndntlv] format specification.
+It MUST contain exactly ONE Name element, as defined in the [NDN TLV][ndntlv] format specification, and exactly ONE Distance element.

 #### LocalPrefix (TLV-TYPE 134)